Livingstone Formulation: History

 Hirsh wrote in 2021 that "rhetoric resembling the Livingstone Formulation ... long pre-dates antizionist antisemitism," identifying passages from 19th-century German antisemites Heinrich von Treitschke and Wilhelm Marr that complained of "concocted allegation[s] of bigotry" against reasonable critics of "the undeniable weaknesses of the Jewish character".
 John Hyman and Anthony Julius connect "the 'Antisemitism as smear' trope" to the "established antisemitic defamation" that Jews are dishonest, as polemicized by Martin Luther in On The Jews and Their Lies (1543) and Heinrich von Treitschke's declaration that "Jews stand for 'Lug und Trug' [lying and cheating]."

 Efraim Sicher and Linda Weinhouse state that the Livingstone Formulation's history goes back to The Protocols of the Elders of Zion, which accused Jews of "inventing or being the cause of antisemitism".
 Ben Cohen said Henry Ford used an early example of the "discursive technique" when he complained in 1921 of the "degrading charge of 'anti-semitism' and kindred falsehoods".

 Hirsh also highlights the 1952 "confession"—extracted under torture—from Rudolf Slánský, former General Secretary of the Communist Party of Czechoslovakia, of "shield[ing] Zionism" by accusing its critics of antisemitism as a deployment of the Livingstone Formulation characteristic of Soviet antisemitism.
 Izabella Tabarovsky makes a comparison between contemporary left-wing antisemitism and Soviet antisemitic campaigns that sought to accuse Zionists of "complain[ing] about antisemitism in order to smear the left" between 1967 and 1988.
+Anna Zawadzka writes that the formulation was already in use in Poland in 1968, such that Jews "could not articulate their experiences of antisemitism" without having their articulations "diagnosed as either cynical victim-playing or an emotional disorder."
+She interprets this response as a form of "paternalistic violence", taking the Polish Jews to be deserving of sympathy, but not of trust in their view of antisemitism, because of the trauma of the Holocaust.
+Zawadzka writes that this view has changed today, with Jews now being taken as cynical and manipulative in their articulations of antisemitism rather than as traumatized and paranoid.